 Of course, scholarships are not doled-out to women, just by the virtue of their gender.
 Women’s scholarships come with all sorts of qualifications, including academic success, athletic accomplishment, leadership qualities, affiliation to a specific culture or race, gender, or a minority group.

 Women-centric scholarships have not always been easy to identify, but now there are several providers of free financial assistance to women who would like to seek higher education.

 It is a great opportunity for women who are keen on a scientific degree or specialization as technical schools strive to get more female students on campus and in their labs.
-In fact, there are plenty of charitable organisations that directly target this demographic and give scholarships in engineering, computer science and many other similar fields for women.
+In fact, there are plenty of charitable organizations that directly target this demographic and give scholarships in engineering, computer science, and many other similar fields for women.

 Scholarships in Science and Technology

 1. The Schlumberger Foundation

 For scientific and technological education, the non-profit Schlumberger Foundation provides funding to women.

 The signature ‘Faculty for the Future’ initiative extends fellowships for women from growing and emerging economies in universities around the world for PhD or postdoctoral research in the fields of science, technology, engineering, and mathematics (STEM).

 Recipients are picked on the basis of both technical ability and leadership capabilities, with grant levels determined up to US$ 50,000 per year based on a cost analysis.